DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/05 Overview.md

 ## How to Use HTMLEditor

 HtmlEditor is designed to create rich text and export this text to HTML or Markdown.
+You can also use the component to parse HTML (for example, if you set [value](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/#value) to markup), but this approach may not be effective since HtmlEditor does not support all HTML features.
 Note the following:

 - If you use <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM" target="_blank">Shadow DOM</a>, the HtmlEditor component may experience issues in some browsers (see <a href="https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot#browser_compatibility" target="_blank">getSelection</a>).